Sparshh27/Sparshh27/README.md

 - 👋 Hi, I’m @Sparshh27
-- 👀 I’m interested in Data Analytics.
+- 👀 I’m interested in Artifical Intelligence, Machine Learning, Gen AI, LLM's, research, Quants, trading and everything related.
-- 🌱 I’m currently learning Machine Learning for Data Analytics
+- 🌱 I’m currently learning Machine Learning Algorithms for Data Analytics.
-- 📫 How to reach me - Email-20uec132@lnmiit.ac.in
+- 📫 How to reach me - Email-sparsgupta27@gmail.com

 <!---
 Sparshh27/Sparshh27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.